 Word Count extension for Chrome

-This is a basic extension to display word and character count.
-When you install the Word Count extension it sits in the navigation bar.
-Highlight the text you want to count the words or characters in, then select the extension icon.
-You’ll see the number of words and the number of characters (including spaces) in the selected text:
+Word Count displays word and character counts.
+It sits in the navigation bar.
+Highlight the text you want to count, then select the extension icon.
+The number of words and characters including spaces appear next to the highlight:

-The extension doesn’t count text in Gmail or Google Docs but I’ve found it works fine with many other applications.
+The extension does not count text in Gmail or Google Docs but I’ve found it works fine with lots of other applications.

 Word Count Tool

-The website wordcounttools.com counts words and characters in a piece of text pasted into the browser and provides more statistics on sentences, paragraphs and readability.
-The ‘copy and paste into another browser’ step can slow you down though.
+wordcounttools.com counts words and characters in a piece of text pasted into the browser.
+It provides more statistics on sentences, paragraphs and readability.
+The ‘copy and paste’ step can slow you down though.

-Fortunately, there is a Chrome extension and Firefox add-on.
-After installing the extension/add-on, highlight your text, right-click and select Word Count Tool.
-You’ll see a pop-up similar to the one below containing counts of words, characters, sentences, paragraphs, plus average sentence length and average word length:
+After installing it, highlight your text, right-click and select Word Count Tool.
+A pop-up window shows words, characters, sentences, paragraphs, average sentence length and average word length:

 Count characters in meta tags

-I’m becoming more of a fan of Markdown editors, particularly when writing snippets that need approval quickly and then publishing.
-Keeping the draft text in Markdown and exporting the approved version to HTML reduces the time spent reformatting text or faffing with a WYSIWYG editor.
+I’m becoming more of a fan of Markdown.
+The format is especially useful when writing snippets that need sharing for approval quickly.
+Keeping the draft in Markdown and exporting the approved version to HTML reduces the time spent reformatting text.

-dillinger.io displays your word count in the live preview pane while you type.
-If you can’t see it, click the settings icon at the top right and select Word Count.
+dillinger.io displays the word count in the live preview pane while you type.
+If you cannot see it, select the settings icon then select Word Count.

-StackEdit provides more information on your draft and counts characters, words and paragraphs.
-To see the statistics, select the small flyout menu at the bottom right of the preview pane, then click the number:
+StackEdit provides more information.
+It counts characters, words and paragraphs.
+To see the statistics, select the flyout menu at the bottom right of the preview pane, then select the number: